 Then the Peloponnesian War came, during which the Athenians lost to the Spartans, who took control of the island.

 Afterward, Naxos fell under a succession of authorities - the Macedonian Empire, the Ptolemy of Egypt, the Rhodians, and, in 41 BC, the Roman Empire.
 Christianity appeared on the island during the 1st century AD.

 The Venetians marked the history of Naxos.
 In 1207, Marco Sanudo took the Cyclades and established a duchy called the Duchy of the Aegean, where Naxos was the headquarters.
 The new ruler was designated, creating the beginning of a long line of Dukes in Naxos.
 The first reaction of the inhabitants of Naxos was negative, but they were obliged to admit their defeat.

-During those years, Marco Sanudo divided the island into 56 provinces, distributed among the various Venetian nobles, and built the beautiful and powerful castle on top of Naxos Town.
+During those years, Marco Sanudo divided the island into 56 provinces, distributed them among various Venetian nobles, and built a beautiful and powerful castle on top of Naxos Town.

 The Ursulines School and Merchant Academy were also founded inside the castle.
 The power of Marco Sanudo lasted until 1564 when the Turks took entire Greece.

 During the Turkish Ottoman rule, Naxos had a privileged place for the Venetians to negotiate to keep their authority and monarchic administration.
 The Turks were never established on the island and the only thing there were demanding was to receive their taxes in time.
 The island of Naxos became part of the liberated New Greek State in 1831.